 - Motorboat access is available at the Saranac Inn Boat Launch

-On the way you will pass numerous islands, many of which are privately owned.
+Put in at Indian Carry landing and paddle the entire length of Upper Saranac Lake to the Saranac Inn.
+It is good to stay close to shore and out of the way of person watercraft and motorboats, which can be especially active on weekends.
+You will pass numerous islands, many of which are privately owned.
 Church Island offers ecumenical church services on Sundays.
 Doctor’s Island was originally owned (1904) by Stanley Mortimer, a distant relative of the Roosevelt family.
 Eagle Island is historically significant as a Girl Scout Camp (1938-2008).
-Indian Carry is significant historically because the Mohawks and the Algonquin Native Americans established it as a basecamp.
+Indian Carry is significant historically because the Mohawks and the Algonquin Native Americans established it as a base camp.
 Indian Carry was long used as a portage from Upper Saranac Lake into Stony Creek, which connects to the Raquette River.
-The Native Americans who occupied the Adirondacks seasonally for 10,000 years referred to Upper Saranac Lake as the “Lake of the Silver Sky.”
+The Native Americans who occupied the Adirondacks seasonally for 10,000 years, referred to Upper Saranac Lake as the “Lake of the Silver Sky.”

-Adirondack Paddler’s Map: The Saranac Lakes
+Recommended Resources: Adirondack Paddler’s Map: The Saranac Lakes